ivafanas/sltbench/doc/examples.md

 SLTBENCH_FUNCTION_WITH_LAZY_ARGS_GENERATOR(my_function, Generator);
 ```

-# Function with fixture and input values lazy generator

-If input value consumes a lot memory and
-whole values set does not fit into RAM,
-lazy generator should be used.

 Requirements:
-- fixture class is default constructible
-- fixture has inner typedef `Type`
-- fixture has member function `Type& Setup(const generator::ArgType&)`
-- fixture has member function `void TearDown()`
 - generator is constructible from `(int argc, char** argv)`
 - generator has inner typedef `ArgType`
 - operator `std::ostream <<` is defined for `ArgType`